Wine and food pairing: Weights of wine

 Below is a rough guideline of the various weights of wines.
 Winemaker and regional style as well as oak treatment can cause a wine to be lighter or heavier in body.
-For example, Pinot noir can vary from being very light to more medium bodied.
+For example, Pinot noir can vary from being light to more medium bodied.
 Another example is the influence of regional climates.
 Warmer climate wine regions tend to produce wines with higher alcohol levels and thus more fuller bodied wines so that a Sauvignon blanc from California may have a heavier weight than a Sauvignon blanc from the Loire.